random-guys/backend-developer-test/README.md

 # Software Developer Application Test

-Create a API that serves the latest scores of fixtures of matches in a “**Mock Premier League**”
+Create an API that serves the latest scores of fixtures of matches in a “**Mock Premier League**”

 ## User Types